 - Tents & Canopies

 Occupancy permits are required by the Wentzville Fire Protection District for owner or tenants to occupy or re-occupy existing commercial spaces or to occupy newly constructed space.
-The City and the County may also require an occupancy permit to be issued as well.
+Click here for the attached document for items that will be reviewed upon occupancy.
+The City or the County may also require an occupancy permit to be issued as well.
 The application is not a permit itself.
+Emergency Contacts may be updated by emailing information to [email protected].

 All questions regarding permits and the Fire Prevention Bureau may be directed to Chris Cuddihee, Fire Marshal at 636-332-9869 between 8:00 a.m. and 4:00 p.m.
-Monday through Friday or email Chris at: firstname.lastname@example.org
+Monday through Friday or by email at: [email protected]

 Frequently Asked Questions: